Yyritu/spotify/README.md

 # spotify
-this is basic spotify page (html ,CSS)
+this is basic spotify page (html ,CSS).